[ login ]

 </html>

-Notice that the functions are defined in HTML (although they can also contain Python code) so that response.write is used to write their content (the functions do not return the content).
+Notice that the function is defined in HTML (although it could also contain Python code) so that response.write is used to write its content (the function does not return the content).
 This is why the layout calls the view function using {{mysidebar()}} rather than {{=mysidebar()}}.
 Functions defined in this way can take arguments.

-Blocks in Views
+Blocks in views

 block

-Another way to make a view more modular is by using {{block...}}s and this mechanism is an alternative to the mechanism discussed in the previous section.
+The main way to make a view more modular is by using {{block ...}}s and this mechanism is an alternative to the mechanism discussed in the previous section.

 <html>